rrra/www/content/post/2025/improve-your-clubs-message-fair-using-the-radiogram-gateway.md

 pictured the NTS2 website, the NTS Letter, training videos, and a downloadable handout available for clubs and public gatherings.

-Visit the [Radiogram Portal] For more information about this service.
+Visit the [Radiogram Portal] for more information about this service.

 {{< figure src="https://nts2.arrl.org/wp-content/uploads/2025/03/National-Traffic-System-Display-300x206.jpg" >}}